 Transfer Fees in Payment Paths

-A transfer fee applies whenever an individual transfer would shift issuances from one party to another through the issuing account.
+A transfer fee applies whenever an individual transfer would move tokens from one party to another (except when going to/from the issuing account directly).
 In more complex transactions, this can occur multiple times.
 Transfer fees apply starting from the end and working backwards, so that ultimately the sender of a payment must send enough to account for all fees.
 For example:

 - FXMaker must send 100.20 USD.WayGate for Rosa to receive 100 USD.WayGate.